 Sisters of Charity of Seton Hill serve in 5 states:

-Sisters of Charity of Seton Hill serve in seven dioceses:
+Sisters of Charity of Seton Hill serve in six dioceses:

-Sisters of Charity of Seton Hill serve in four archdioceses:
+Sisters of Charity of Seton Hill serve in three archdioceses:

 What is Caritas Christi?
 Caritas Christi is the motherhouse of the Sisters of Charity of Seton Hill.
 It is located at 129 DePaul Center Road, Greensburg, PA.
 This three-floored, modern facility was dedicated in 1999 and serves a number of purposes for the sisters serving in the U.S. Province.
 First and foremost, it is the sisters’ home.
 Approximately 100 retired Sisters of Charity reside in the building, while Sisters of Charity in active ministry visit for community gatherings, Provincial meetings, and recreation.
 Its facilities include: